-- Retail, Centres, Culture Leisure and Tourism - Sunderland's Environment - Carbon Management - Water and Flooding - Connecting the City - Minerals and Waste - Infrastructure Delivery - 4.7 Clearly there will always be a degree of overlap between these and, as a result, on occasions it is proposed that indicators cover policies in more than one section of the Local Plan. - 4.8 As the Local Plan is underpinned by a comprehensive evidence base of additional information, it is also important that direct links are also made to the documents, reports and analysis that support the Local Plan.
-Accordingly, it is important that regular update of crucial studies and reports is undertaken, a process which should be integrated with the wider implementation and monitoring of the Local Plan.
+- Natural Environment - Water, Waste and Energy - Sustainable Transport - Minerals - Implementation - 4.7 Clearly there will always be a degree of overlap between these and, as a result, on occasions it is proposed that indicators cover policies in more than one section of the Plan. - 4.8 As the Plan is underpinned by a comprehensive evidence base of additional information, it is also important that direct links are also made to the documents, reports and analysis that support the Plan.
+Accordingly, it is important that regular update of crucial studies and reports is undertaken, a process which should be integrated with the wider implementation and monitoring of the Plan.
 Key examples include the regular update of the Strategic Housing Market Assessment (SHMA), Strategic Housing Land Availability Assessment (SHLAA) and the Employment Land Review (ELR), which provide the context to underpin the policies relating to housing and employment land allocations. - 4.9 Ultimately some policies are easier to monitor than others, notably with many of the Development Management examples being easily reviewed to determine the relative impact and success of implementation.
 There is no set number of indicators for a policy and, in some cases a contextual update of progress will be the only means of measuring implementation.
-It is also acknowledged that some policies, particular those more overarching strategic policies which cover a broad range of issues or have significant scale or scope, normally have a long-term objectives.
+It is also acknowledged that some policies, particularly those more overarching strategic policies which cover a broad range of issues or have significant scale or scope, normally have a long-term objectives.
 This can make monitoring quite difficult, particularly in the short-term.
-As a result of this, the implementation of policies, such as the Spatial Strategy policy, will be assessed through the monitoring of other policies in the Local Plan. - 4.10 Each policy also links to one, or a number, of the Local Plan objectives.
-There are 28 overarching Strategic Challenges (including 14 Strategic Priorities) which set the context for the framework of the Local Plan (see Appendix A).
-The successful implementation of these aims and priorities will ultimately help to deliver the vision.
-As noted, the monitoring indicators also link to the Sustainability Appraisal (SA) and will be used to measure the success of delivering the sustainability objectives in the SA (see Appendix B).
-There are 15 such objectives which cover economic, social and environmental issues and this integrated monitoring framework ensures that the Sustainability Appraisal process is fully embedded within the Local Plan, helping to shape the future development of the City. - 4.11 The indicators outlined in this monitoring framework are together considered to offer an effective strategy for monitoring the implementation of the Local Plan's spatial strategy, objectives, policies and proposals.
+As a result of this, the implementation of policies, such as the Spatial Strategy policy, will be assessed through the monitoring of other policies in the CSDP. - 4.10 Each policy also links to one, or a number, of the Plan's 13 Strategic Priorities which set the context for the framework of the Local Plan (see Appendix B).
+The successful implementation of these priorities will ultimately help to deliver the vision.
+As noted, the monitoring indicators also link to the Sustainability Appraisal (SA) and will be used to measure the success of delivering the sustainability objectives in the SA (see Appendix C).
+There are 15 such objectives which cover economic, social and environmental issues and this integrated monitoring framework ensures that the Sustainability Appraisal process is fully embedded within the Plan, helping to shape the future development of the City. - 4.11 The indicators outlined in this monitoring framework are together considered to offer an effective strategy for monitoring the implementation of the Plan's spatial strategy, objectives, policies and proposals.
 However, in order to be robust over the plan period and resilient to change, it will be necessary to review and revise these to respond to changes in the availability of information, and the effectiveness of specific indicators.